 So, what is setting him up to win?
 It’s the WHOLE piece of the pie?

-TRAINING: obedience in distractions, social interaction with people and other dogs; get out of the house and out of the back yard and stimulate your dogs mind, allowing for the natural instincts to be nurtured.
-Training should be done in short periods of time throughout the day and at least 2 times a day.
-More shorter periods are better.
-This training lays a foundation of respect and encourages your dog to seek positive attention rather than negative because training is fun and positive, right?
+TRAINING: training safety cues like; Come, Wait, Stay, etc. in distractions, social interaction with people and other dogs; get out of the house and out of the back yard and stimulate your dogs mind, allowing for the natural instincts to be nurtured.
+Training should be done in short periods of time throughout the day and at least twice a day.
+Three to five shorter periods are better.
+This training lays a foundation of trust and encourages your dog to seek positive connection rather than negative because training is fun and positive, right?
 Right!
-It’s one-on-one positive time spent with your dog and after a successful training session, your pup will take a long nap because you’ve just stimulated his little mind.
+It’s one-on-one positive time spent with your dog and after a successful training session, your pup will take a long nap because you’ve just stimulated his little puppy mind.

 LEARN to read dog body language.
 Knowing what your dog is telling you is an important piece of the pie.
 Without it you are missing an integral part of knowing how to be with your dog.
 Would you know if your dog was frustrated, anxious or confused in your training sessions?
 Would you recognize sniffing as a displacement behavior because he was confused by your communication?
 You can learn what your dog is trying so hard to tell you by downloading the Dog Decoder smartphone app, available in iTunes and Google play.
 If you can’t communicate, you can’t truly bond.

-EVERY interaction with your dog is a training session.
-Either you are training him or he’s training you.
+EVERY interaction with your dog is a teaching session.
+Either you are teaching him or he’s teaching you.
 And I mean every interaction; from walking down the stairs politely, waiting for meals politely, taking treats politely, playing fetch, tug or going for a walk… are all training sessions.
-You are teaching your dog how to behave each time you interact, so everything you do with your dog is an opportunity to train, molding your pup to be a well mannered and well adjusted dog.
+You are teaching your dog how to behave each time you interact, so everything you do with your dog is an opportunity to teach, molding your pup to be a well mannered and well adjusted dog.
 If you have a dog with behavior issues, it’s more likely that you have unintentionally reinforced these behaviors.
 Dogs do what’s reinforced.
 So, look to yourself to find the missing piece in your relationship.
 Are you being consistent, trustworthy and reliable?